-The 'Orchids' painting shown in this video is by kind permission of Churchill Heritage Ltd
+The 'Orchids' painting shown in this video is by kind permission of Churchill Heritage Ltd.

-It is certainly no surprise that the location and nature of the accommodation available to students are frequently cited as two of the most important deciding factors when selecting a College for graduate studies at Cambridge.
+It is certainly no surprise that the location and nature of the accommodation available to students are frequently cited as two of the most important deciding factors when selecting a College for postgraduate studies at Cambridge.

 We have extended the accommodation on site in stages since 2001 but still have a shortfall of rooms if we wish to achieve our key aim of accommodating all our graduate students for a minimum of two years.

-There are naming opportunities for each of the houses, and for the flats within them.
+There are naming opportunities for one of the houses, and for some of the flats within them.
 Please contact Annabel Busher in the Development Office to find out more.

 For tax payers seeking to make a donation in a tax-efficient manner, the College and the University of Cambridge can help facilitate this.
 Both the College and the University of Cambridge are registered charities and in some tax regimes, donations to them can be made exempt from tax.
 If you are a UK tax payer you can do this directly through the College.
 If you are outside the UK, please do contact the Development Office for further information.